 Who needs to do this

-Everyone using US local phone numbers to send/receive SMS or MMS.
-You can avoid this by using Canadian phone numbers or Toll Free numbers.
+Everyone using US phone numbers to send/receive SMS and MMS.

 How much does this cost?